-I am Head of ICT at a grammar school in South West London and I’ve been teaching for 6 years.
+I am Director of IT and Digital Strategy at Alleyn’s School and I’ve been teaching for 15 years.

 When I am not teaching I write and advise for the Guardian Teacher Network I am also Director of Realise Learning.